 Treatment goals for posttraumatic stress disorder include alleviating symptoms and interrupting the stress-induced neurochemical abnormalities produced by the condition.
-Ideally, treatment should reduce or reverse any hippocampal atrophy arising from posttraumatic stress disorder.
+Ideally, treatment should reduce or reverse any hippocampal atrophy arising from post-traumatic stress disorder.
 One approach is to discover drugs that directly counteract these neurobiologic changes.
 Sertraline, currently the only drug with an FDA approved indication for treating PTSD, is known to affect the noradrenergic and serotonergic components of PTSD.
 It may also block the down-regulation of brain-derived neurotrophic factor, but it is not known whether it can arrest and reverse the hippocampal atrophy found in PTSD.
 Another approach to these problems is to develop drugs and/or psychotherapeutic treatments that will indirectly interrupt the destructive neurobiological changes by decreasing or eliminating the stress reactions to triggers and the chronic hyperarousal of PTSD.
-Reports of past experience with MDMA-assisted psychotherapy suggest that it may be such a treatment.
-In fact, the biologic and the psychotherapeutic approaches overlap and re-enforce each other.
+Reports of past experience with MDMA-assisted psychotherapeutic approaches overlap and re-enforce each other.
 Knowledge about the connections between the neurobiologic effects and the therapeutic effects of MDMA is far from complete, but it has been observed that MDMA acutely decreases activity in the left amygdala (Gamma et al 2000).
 This action is compatible with its reported reduction in fear or defensiveness, and is in contrast to the stimulation of the amygdala observed in animal models of conditioned fear, a state similar to PTSD (Charney 1997, Davis 1999).